kairosity/mp4-lionize/README.md

 <br>

-- Instead of allowing multiple reviews of the same product, a user can choose to Edit their review, if they do wish to change anything.
+- Instead of allowing multiple reviews of the same product, a user can choose to edit their review, if they wish to change anything.
 - Only the creator of a review can edit that review.
 - They can choose to change the review title, the review content and the star rating.